nitros12/blog_/content/writing-a-discord-library-using-polysemy.md

 2020-04-25T03:59:44.452162458Z EMERGENCY and we're done
 ```

+[^fn:1]: This blog post was sponsored by [theophile.choutri.eu/microfund](https://theophile.choutri.eu/microfund.html)
-[^fn:1]: although some of my solutions I feel aren't the best, and I'd love to be made aware of any alternate solutions
+[^fn:2]: although some of my solutions I feel aren't the best, and I'd love to be made aware of any alternate solutions
-[^fn:2]: Without writing my own logger
+[^fn:3]: Without writing my own logger
-[^fn:3]: Though this implementation probably doesn't respect async exceptions correctly in some way.
+[^fn:4]: Though this implementation probably doesn't respect async exceptions correctly in some way.